 Representation of Renal Care Group, Inc., in FCA action involving billing for dialysis supplies, resulting in summary judgment entered on behalf of Renal Care and key Sixth Circuit opinion on FCA issues

-Represented ambulatory surgery center in FCA action pending in the Eastern District of California based on allegations that the center failed to perform proper pre-anesthetic histories and physicals.
+Represented ambulatory surgery center in FCA action in the Eastern District of California based on allegations that the center failed to perform proper pre-anesthetic histories and physicals.
+After significant litigation, we negotiated a favorable settlement.
 U.S. ex rel.
 Dalitz v.
 AmSurg Corp., No. 12-cv-2218 (E.D.
 Cal.).

 Representation of Home Health Company: U.S. ex rel.
 White v.
 Gentiva Health Servs., Inc. (E.D.
 Tenn.)

 Representation of home health provider in qui tam FCA action pending in the Eastern District of Tennessee involving allegations that home health services were not medically necessary, resulting in district court dismissal of a number of FCA fraud schemes and resolution of remaining issues.